Skip to main content

 Frequently Asked Questions

-No. Following the 2026 Amending Protocol, India has full taxing rights on capital gains from the sale of shares of Indian companies by French residents, with no treaty-imposed rate cap.
-India applies its domestic capital gains tax rates.
+Under the current treaty, India can tax share gains only where the French investor holds at least 10% of the Indian company.
+Once the 2026 Amending Protocol is ratified (signed 23 February 2026, pending ratification by both parliaments), India will have full taxing rights on capital gains from the sale of shares of Indian companies by French residents, with no treaty-imposed rate cap.
+Where taxable, India applies its domestic capital gains tax rates.
 Relief from double taxation comes through the foreign tax credit mechanism in France.

 The key change is the removal of the 10% shareholding threshold from Article 14(5).
-Previously, India could only tax gains on shares where the French investor held at least 10% of the Indian company's capital.
-Now, India can tax all share disposals by French residents regardless of holding size.
+Currently, India can only tax gains on shares where the French investor holds at least 10% of the Indian company's capital.
+Once the Protocol is ratified and enters into force, India will be able to tax all share disposals by French residents regardless of holding size.

 A French investor pays capital gains tax in India at domestic rates and then claims a foreign tax credit in France under Article 25.
 France provides a credit for the Indian tax paid against the French tax due on the same income, limited to the French tax attributable to the Indian-source capital gains.